-LBLnet, the data network within LBNL, is not protected by a conventional firewall.
-We use a powerful intrusion detection system (IDS) that passively examines every data packet entering and leaving LBNL and compares each one to an evolving list of known and suspicious behaviors and patterns.
-When harmful or potentially harmful behavior is detected, the outside participant is blocked (by ACL or null-route) from transmitting to LBNL.
-Occasionally, groups within LBNL require further data protection.
-When this is necessary, LBLnet Services Group provides and supports (on a time-and-material basis) conventional firewall protection or (in special circumstances) router ACLs.
+Additionally, the laboratory is protected by a powerful intrusion detection system (IDS) that passively examines every data packet entering and leaving LBNL and compares each one to an evolving list of known and suspicious behaviors and patterns.
+When harmful or potentially harmful behavior is detected, the participant is blocked.
+You can query the status of an IP address, MAC address, hostname or domain using the OneStop page to determine if it is blocked.